 I was the quintessential 'good girl' at school.
 A total teacher’s pet and over-achiever, I lived for praise and recognition.
 I didn't have lunch time for four years because I was running between SRC meetings, debating club and musical rehearsals.

+At fifteen, I was diagnosed with depression.
+I struggled with body dysmorphia and disordered eating and couldn’t walk past a mirror without cringing.
 The more of my individuality came online, the more afraid I grew.
 I sought comfort, security and validation in men, sex and relationships.

 2010

 Fell in love with a boy who promised to love me in spite of everything I’d done.
+Put my dreams of moving to Sydney on hold for the promise of a fantasy life.

 Got caught in the cycle of DV.